pingcap/talent-plan/rust/projects/project-1/README.md

 (If you are running Windows then follow the instructions on rustup.rs.
 Note though that you will face more challenges than others during this course, as it was developed on Unix.
-In general, Rust development on Windows is as less polished experience than on Unix).
+In general, Rust development on Windows is a less polished experience than on Unix).

 Verify that the toolchain works by typing `rustc -V`.
 If that doesn't work, log